AppGharage/Curriculum/docs/backend/README.md

 ## Pick a Framework
 ::: tip
-By now, you have learnt a lot about the language you chose so, it would be good to learn any framework associated with it.
+By now, you have learnt a lot about the language you chose, it will be good to learn any framework associated with it.
+Frameworks helps you build applications faster and secure.
 Some of them are: Ruby on Rails for Ruby, Django for Python, Laravel for PHP and Express for NodeJs.
 :::

 * **Resources**